 I included both graphs on purpose here.
 Bottom line is this – no matter how you connect the tweeter and midrange – it’s either way wrong!
 Our mid-range is trying to be a full-range here and play the same program as a tweeter does.
 But there is no way two very different drivers can be coherent in all this frequency range!
 So to makes things look smoother and even out massive cancellations, woofer is forced to go all the way up to 3kHz.
 My gosh.
 What a mess.

 Phase plots tell the same story.
 All drivers are basically doing their own thing here.
 Phase tracking between tweeter and mid-range is no better or worse with polarity change.
-Now I start to wonder, is this the reason why they didn’t bothered to mark the polarity on the tweeter in the first place?
+Now I start to wonder, is this the reason why they didn’t bother to mark the polarity on the tweeter in the first place?
 I don’t know.

 I will try to make it quick.
 I never measure speakers before listening to them.
 Call it “unbiased first look” if you will.
 This time of course this was not possible, because of “mid-range crisis”.
 Having replaced damaged driver and connected it correct way I did my first listening session.
 And I was not impressed.
 I thought something surely must be still wrong.
 So the investigation of old cross-over performance was on it’s way.